 Presenting solutions to your customers’ problems and challenges makes you a compiling brand choice.
 So, once you uncover what are your customers’ jobs-to-be-done, make sure to stress the value your product is giving to them and how it accommodates their needs.

 In addition to simply presenting in what way you are resolving your customers’ problems, a good idea is to present all the other ways that they benefit from your offering as well.
 For example, a couple visiting a restaurant will enjoy their amazing food and drinks.
-Also, they will experience a romantic atmosphere, soft music, and high-quality service.
+But in addition, they will get to experience a romantic atmosphere, soft music, and high-quality service.

 6. How do you stand out from your competitors?